d-arefyev/d-arefyev/README.md

 # A little about me

-With over 15 years of experience in graphic design, I have changed careers and completed a 10-month full-stack web developer course in Germany.
+With over 15 years of experience in graphic design, I have changed careers and completed a 10-month full-stack web developer course in Online School [ITCareerHub.de](https://itcareerhub.de/).
 I am looking for a junior position or internship with the prospect of a permanent position.
 I want to contribute to the success of the company with my skills and experience and look forward to taking on new challenges that will promote my professional growth.

 ## My Skills
 **Programming and Technologies:**